iAPX/minipavi-fwk/docs/Controllers.md

   this array contains the informations about the location of the input area, and various optional informations. see /src/cmd/ZoneSaisieCmd.php

-  @TODO extend it later on to support multiline input XmlController use ZoneSaisieCmdXml to interpret XML service files see /src/xml/ZoneSaisieCmdXml.php
+  XmlController use ZoneSaisieCmdXml to interpret XML service files see /src/xml/ZoneSaisieCmdXml.php